 Overview

-• This React application lets you schedule shifts for multiple locations
+This React 19 + Vite application lets you schedule shifts for multiple locations

-• There are three shifts defined for each day, starting at 12 AM, 8 AM and 4 PM
+There are three 8-hour shifts defined for each day, starting at 12 AM, 8 AM, and 4 PM

-• The work schedule displays an overview for each of the locations, where you can see who is assigned to each shift
+The work schedule displays an overview for the selected location, where you can see who is assigned to each shift

-• The backend is a REST API application created using PHP (with MySQL database storage)
+The backend is a REST API application created using PHP.
+It uses SQLite by default and can be switched to MySQL.

 For an introduction to using the React Scheduler component please see the following tutorial: